MovingUniverseLab/paarti/README.rst

     :target: http://www.astropy.org
     :alt: Powered by Astropy Badge

-**PAARTI** is a Python package used to process, analyze, and visualize Point Spread Functions in Adaptive Optics.
+**PAARTI** is a Python package used to process, analyze, and visualize Point Spread Functions for adaptive optics images.

 If you have questions or issues with the package, please contact Jessica Lu at `jlu.astro@berkeley.edu <mailto:jlu.astro@berkeley.edu>`__.